Haraend/image-sorter-app/README.md

 # Image Sorter App

-I need to sort some images, and I am too lazy to do it manually.
-Clearly spending twice the time creating this script is the way to go.
+I need to sort some images, and instead of doing it manually.
+Clearly spending more time creating this script is the way to go.

 ## Features